rparak/Unity3D_Robotics_UR/README.md

 ## Project Description:

 The project is focused on a simple demonstration of client / server communication via TCP / IP, which is implemented to the Unity3D.
-The project demonstrates the digital twin of the UR3 robot with some additional functions.
+The project demonstrates the digital-twin of the UR3 robot with some additional functions.
 The application uses performance optimization using multi-threaded programming.

 This solution can be used to control a real robot or to simulate it (using VMware <-> UR Polyscope in Windows), E and CB series.